sseefried/open-epidemic-game/DEVLOG.md

+# Wed 18 Mar 2015

+Game design:

+* in app purchases
+* sharing top scores with social media

+# Tue 17 Mar 2015

+Game design feedback.

+My friend Tim mentioned that the exponential nature of the game is what makes it surprising.
+Unless you get the germs nice and early you suddently lose control.
+It's how things work, but is this fun?

+---

+Game design idea:

+* focus at germs on different "levels" to kill them all.
+This might be a way to slow the action of the game down.

 # Wed 11 Mar 2015

 It seems it may have become necessary for me to introduce a new abstraction to the Game layer.